epfl-herus/demod/docs/source/quickstart/quickstart.rst

 Using a logger to access the data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Shows how to use the
+The following lines of code show how to use the
 :py:class:`~demod.simulators.base_simulators.SimLogger`
-object from the simulators
+object from the simulators.

 .. code-block:: python